 - The peaches shouldn’t be too flimsy and definitely chunks not slices.

-- Lemon juice is key to help balance the sweet peaches and sugar.
+- Lemon juice balances the sweet peaches and sugar.

-- Minimal cornstarch to thicken the peaches, but not too much to weigh them down.
+- Minimal cornstarch to thicken the peaches.
+Too much weighs them down.

 - Definitely a crisp biscuit topping with a moist interior.